laibamaryam707/portfolio-app/README.md

 ## Overview

-Portfolio Vault is a personal CMS that lets you manage all your portfolio content in one place and publish it as a polished public-facing website.
+Portfolio Vault lets you manage all your portfolio content in one place and publish it as a polished public-facing website.
 It includes a full analytics dashboard, role-based access, real-time activity tracking, and five distinct portfolio themes.

 ---